 Consider Your Eye Shape

 Whether you have mature eyes or not, your eye shape is one of the first things you should consider when doing your eye makeup.
-"If you have more of a hooded lid, it’s okay to keep the shadow minimal and focus more on a nice eyeliner and mascara instead," says Rebecca.
+"If you have more of a hooded lid, it’s okay to keep the shadow minimal," such as a wash of color over the lid, or to focus more on eyeliner or mascara says Rebecca.
 Those with almond-shaped eyes can get away with playing with eyeshadow, since it will still be visible when the eyes are open.

 Use Under-Eye Primer